 2. Neurological

-Neurological assessment is often rushed by students — resist that.
-A change in neurological status is one of the earliest and most important indicators of deterioration.
+Neurological assessment is one of the systems students rush most, and a change in neurological status is one of the earliest and most important indicators of deterioration.

 Consciousness and orientation: Assess level of consciousness using AVPU (Alert, responds to Voice, responds to Pain, Unresponsive) as a rapid screen.
 For a detailed evaluation, use the Glasgow Coma Scale.
 Orient the patient to person (name), place (where they are), time (day, date, year), and situation (why they are in the hospital).
 Document as “A&O x4” if all four are intact.